dankinsoid/CellsReloadable/README.md

 The `ReusableView` protocol is introduced to streamline the process of preparing views for reuse, especially in the context of `UITableView` and `UICollectionView`.\
 Views that adopt this protocol need to implement the `prepareForReuse()` method.
 This method should reset the view to its default state and clear out any data or configurations that were set for the previous content.\
-For `UICollectionView` there is a native `UICollectionReusableView` that can be used as well in `UICollectionViewSource`.
+For `UICollectionView` there is a native `UICollectionReusableView` that can be used as well in `UICollectionViewReloader`.

 ## Installation